d33pcode/spaghettidevops/content/post/data-integration-with-your-own-fluent-plugin.md

 # Conclusion

-As always, this solution is thought to fit a specific needs, I won't affirm it's absolutely the best.
+As always, this solution is thought to fit specific needs, I won't affirm it's absolutely the best.
 You'll probably prefer the simpler `bash` driven one if you need to do more basilar manipulation activities.

 Hoping you'll find all of this in some ways useful, feel free to ask anything if it wasn't clear enough.